 Fifth Indices Rule

-Above is another indices rule.
+This is another indices rule.
 Be careful here 2-4 is not the same as 24 and it should not be related in anyway.
-Let’s look at the pattern below;
+Look at the pattern below;

 By looking at the worked out indices above do you note a pattern?